Dynamical Similarity in Multisymplectic Field Theory: Multicontact Formulation of Classical Field Theories

-We shall refer to these expressions as the \textit{Herglotz-Lagrange field equations} \cite{Gaset_2024}.
-As in the multisymplectic case, the dynamical evolution of our system may also be expressed in terms of multivector fields; in the current context, the equations of motion for locally decomposable $\beta$-transverse multivector fields $\boldsymbol{X}_L\in\mathfrak{X}^m(\mathcal{S})$ are
+which should be considered the suitably modified version of (\ref{Eq:MultisymplecticEOM2}), adapted to accommodate the non-conservative nature of action-dependent field theories.
+As in the multisymplectic case, the dynamical evolution of our system may also be expressed in terms of multivector fields; in the current context, the equations of motion for locally decomposable $\beta$-transverse multivector fields $\boldsymbol{X}_L\in\mathfrak{X}^d(\mathcal{S})$ read